ajk77/EyeBrowserPy/README.md

 #### Note

-The code as written is intended to work with LEMRinterface.
-So follow the LEMRinterface instalation instructions then:<br />
-Open Bitnami Django Stack Environment with use_djangostack.bat.<br />
-cd into your project directory<br />
-enter>"python manage.py runserver"<br />
-open web browser to http://127.0.0.1:8000/WebEmrGui/

-#### Note

 The analysis code assumes the browser is run in full screen mode on a 1920 x 1080 resolution monitor.
 On some browsers, smooth scrolling will need to be turned off.
 Responsive html is not currently support.